 PaLM’s algorithm is the source of the “Fully Informed Modeling” technology that makes it so popular.
 Google has described the model as a “white-box model.”
 PaLM doesn’t rely on keywords as the sole means of ranking results.

 Instead, this technology considers each query a user is likely to ask.
-And then uses these patterns to improve search results.
+Then, it uses these patterns to improve search results.

 There are two main tools that PaLM uses to analyze each search request and make a ranking decision.
 These are the query-dependent model and the query-independent model.